chukwudi-onyekwere/memberstack_2_0/README.md

 A WordPress plugin that lets Wordpress users easily integrate Memberstack to their websites.

 ## Disclaimer
 Use at your own risk.
 This plugin is provided as-is without any warranty.
-We are not responsible for any data loss, conflicts, or issues that may arise from using this plugin.
-Make sure to test the plugin thoroughly on a staging or development site before deploying it to a live production site.**
+I am not responsible for any data loss, conflicts, or issues that may arise from using this plugin.
+Make sure to test the plugin thoroughly on a staging or development site before deploying it to a live production site.

 ## Author
 This plugin was developed by Chukwudi Onyekwere.